ethersync/ethersync/docs/ethersync-cli-ui.md

 - `share`
     - creates the session (and also ensures there's a daemon running to manage it)
-    - will be sharing all of the content of the directory it was initiated in
+    - will share all of the content of the directory it was initiated in
 - `join`
     - allows to join a session
     - will synchronize the files from the session to the joining party